 LEARN TO UNDERSTAND OTHERS

 Teaching our students the importance of listening to themselves and others is a great challenge we have.
-One of the most important qualities of a leader is the ability to listen, and the sooner children learn it, the more intuitive they become.
+One of the most important leadership skills someone can have is the ability to listen, and the sooner children learn it, the more intuitive they become.

 DEVELOP COMMUNICATION SKILLS

 Communication is the core of leadership and relationships.
-That is why at Carbol Valley School we teach our students to speak their minds.
-It is important to work on their communication skills to help them to build new relationships.
+That is why at Carbon Valley Academy we teach our students to speak their minds.
+It is important to work on their communication skills to help them build new relationships.

 ENCOURAGE AN OPEN MIND AND HEART